khnshn/Experiencer/DEVDOCS.md

 - Response structure (422 Unprocessable Entity)

   In case the push notification does not go through (due to Samsung push service being down or watch screen being off) the same requst can be repeated.
-Repeating the request would respond with an empty body and status code 422 if the link is already existing and push command is sent.
+Repeating the request would respond with an empty body and status code 422 if the link is already existing and push command is resent.

+### Configuration Retrieval

+Experiencer consumes a JSON-formatted configuration to operate.
+Retrieval of a configuration is handeled by `getConfig()` in `app.js`.

+1. Get config request

+`curl --location 'BASE_URL/wearables/tizen/config?registerId=REGISTER_ID'
+--header 'Authorization: Bearer TOKEN'`

+- Response structure (200 OK)

+For example configurations check our [`/examples/configuration`](https://github.com/khnshn/Experiencer/tree/main/examples/configuration)